jacobvarner/100-days-of-code/r1-log.md

 ### R1D68

 A couple of minutes until I figured out that I was returning an error for every instance, but I did have the User functionality of my exercise tracker working the entire time.
 I can now add users through the User creation form.

+### R1D69

+I added the GET function to return an array of all users and then also added the ability to add a new exercise to a user.
+I have set it up to have two models, User and Exercise, and the exercises are all connected to a User through the userId field.